riascho/TypeScriptCheatSheet/README.md

 "experimentalDecorators": true
 ```

-- A TypeScript Decorator is a function that can add additional behavior or metadata to a class.
+- A TypeScript Decorator is a function that can add additional behavior or metadata to a **class**.
 This can be useful for debugging, logging, or other cross-cutting concerns.

 - Usually these Decorator functions start with an upper case letter by convention.